What Is Digital Transformation?

-The marketplace is changing faster than ever and digital transformation can help you stay on top of it.
+The marketplace is changing faster than ever and transforming your digital presence can help you stay on top of it.
 New sources of data allow you to anticipate changes and diversify your revenue streams to reduce risk from sudden market shifts.

 Creating a Digital Transformation Framework

-Although a lot of the benefits are universal, digital transformation itself looks dramatically different when you compare between industries and even individual companies.
+Although a lot of the benefits are universal, the transformation itself looks dramatically different when you compare between industries and even individual companies.
 Your needs and your audience’s needs, your existing digital strengths and weaknesses, and your unique market environment, all influence your digital transformation plan.
-Nonetheless, certain immovable pillars create a framework for every digital transformation.
+Nonetheless, certain immovable pillars create a framework for every company.
 So now we’ll start by asking: what are the 4 main areas of digital transformation?

 Operations and Systems

 In most industries today, almost every step of the production process can benefit from some digitalization.
 Digital tools can help track supply and product movement, manage human resources efficiently, and improve record-keeping and communication between departments.
 As you consider your digital transformation strategy, assess these internal processes to find ways to make them run more smoothly.
 This transformation will also let you start collecting data that can be useful down the line.

 Culture and Leadership